Behavioral Intervention Team

 - Your contact information

-Form submissions are checked Monday through Friday, 8:30 a.m. to 4:30 p.m., when the college is open.
-For emergency contact Campus Police at 8733 or 911 after hours.
+We check form submissions Monday through Friday, 8:30 a.m. to 4:30 p.m. when the college is open.
+In an emergency, contact Campus Police at 8733 or 911 after hours.

 A team member will contact you as soon as possible and gather additional information about your concern.
 Please be aware that your communication may be subject to review through FERPA or other laws governing communications.

 - Responding quickly to behavior indicating a potential threat, risk to self or others;

 - Responding to possible circumstances of violence or threatening behavior;